mliew21396/remote-work/week-1/cli-exploration/README.md

 Recall our teletype machines.
 You won't be able to cut and paste a directory.
 It would be great if the operating system could help you remember the stops you made during your traversal.
-Let's experiment. `cd` into the `pushd_popd_ville` directory.
-NOTE: All of these directories already exist in the challenge.
+Let's experiment.
+Navigate to your fork of the `phase-0-unit-1` repository on your computer. then `cd` through the directories into the `pushd_popd_ville` directory.

 ### Pushd-Popd-Vile